Homesteading Blog

 Creating Change with Cookies: An Inside Look at ‘Bar Down Cookies’ in Clayton Heights Who Support ‘KidSport Vancouver’

 article photos by @eatsfromyvr on Instagram… In our most recent blog post article, we get to chat with local entrepreneurs shaking up the cookie scene and having a lot of fun with quality ingredients and selling cookies in squares instead of circles, they eat more like a brownie and taste like cookies made in heaven.
 Super thick cookies that are hand-made from scratch.
 A snacker’s dream!
 Check out the interview below and learn more about the sibling founders.
 They are also doing charitable community work, too!
-Who are you, where do you live, and what do you like about operating your food business?
-We are Bar Down Cookies, a brother-sister …
+Who are you, where do you live, and what do you like about operating

-Creating Change with Cookies: An Inside Look at ‘Bar Down Cookies’ in Clayton Heights Who Support ‘KidSport Vancouver’ READ BLOG POST >
+Creating Change with Cookies: An Inside Look at ‘Bar Down Cookies’ in Clayton Heights Who Support ‘KidSport Vancouver’ Read Blog Post

 small business coupon books to raise money for local schools in mission abbotsford fraser valley lower mainland metro vancouver british columbia canada from little shop talk